oracle/terraform-provider-oci/website/docs/d/fusion_apps_fusion_environment.html.markdown

 The following attributes are exported:

+* `additional_egress_rules` - Additional egress rules that should be applied to the environment.
+Some standard ports are open for general use; see [Securing Network Access to a Fusion Applications Environment][iaas/Content/fusion-applications/plan-environment.htm#internet-cache].
+If access to a non-standard port is required, however, they can be listed here.
+	* `description` - Rule description.
+	* `destination_cidr` - Specifies the destination CIDR block the port should be opened for.
+Must be IPv4 only, and cannot be part of any private range from [RFC 1918](https://datatracker.ietf.org/doc/html/rfc1918).
+	* `max_destination_port` - The maximum port number, which must not be less than the minimum port number.
+To specify a single port number, set both the min and max to the same value.
+	* `min_destination_port` - The minimum port number, which must not be greater than the maximum port number.
 * `additional_language_packs` - Language packs
 * `applied_patch_bundles` - Patch bundle names
 * `compartment_id` - Compartment Identifier